 All stakeholders identified a key information gap in understanding why end user demand is not able to be presented to Aurizon Network and/or fully captured by Aurizon Network.
-For example, Aurizon Network noted that it has information on TSEs that have been ordered by above-rail operators.
+For example, Aurizon Network noted that it only has information on TSEs that have been ordered by above-rail operators.
 As such, it may not know why an above-rail operator failed to place an order for a TSE for a particular end user, as this information is subject to commercial arrangements between end users, above-rail operators and terminals.
-While Aurizon Network identified this as a gap in the information that it can make available to the IE13, it did not consider that this constituted a failure to materially meet the rebate objective.
+While Aurizon Network identified this as a gap in the information that it can make available to the IE13, it did not consider that this constituted a failure to materially meet the rebate objective, noting the significant amount of information it provided in support of the process to date.
+It also suggested that the inclusion of 'unable to be ordered' in the rebate objective did not require Aurizon Network to perform root cause analysis on ordering behaviour, but instead required it to focus on whether below-rail activities have a direct impact.

-The IE said that it was able, on the information it had, to identify end user TSEs that were ordered but not provided, including the root cause and responsibility-but it was not able to validate this information using third-party information.14 It also noted that many of the factors it is required to consider are relevant to a coal system or network-which can make it difficult to assign an Aurizon Network performance breach at an individual train service level.15
+The IE said that it was able, on the information it had, to identify end user TSEs that were ordered but not provided, including the root cause and responsibility-but it was not able to validate this information using third-party information.16 It also noted that many of the factors it is required to consider are relevant to a coal system or network-which can make it difficult to assign an Aurizon Network performance breach at an individual train service level.17